- Navigating around the web site

 Edit Your Profile

-Members can change several fields in their Profile.
+Members can change items of personal information and preferences in their Profile.
 After making a change, be sure to click “Update Profile” at the page bottom.
-For most fields, Squadron Office staff are notified of your update, so the action does not take effect immediately.
+Changes are reflected to the back office system where necessary, but not immediately.
 However, if you update your E-mail address or Password, then you will need to use those updated values when you next login.
-Members can also opt to have their name and contact information removed from the On Line Directory.
-It remains in the electronic files maintained in the office, but will not appear in the directory on the web site.
-This can take up to 30 days.
+Preferences include the ability for personal contact details to be redacted from the On Line Directory, and choice of Emailings received.

 Some of the articles on this web site are enabled for Comments.
 Look for this